 Insomnia is another common symptom.

-One of the other clear indications that you might have a problem with drugs or alcohol are mounting legal issues.
+One of the other clear indications that you might have a problem with drugs or alcohol is mounting legal issues.
 For example, if you drink excessive alcohol you could have a number of driving under the influence (DUI) charges.
 Drug addicts often need to steal to support habits that are spiraling out of control.

 Problems With Relationships

 People with substance abuse problems have issues with friends and family.
 Quite often these relationships suffer along with those at work.
 There have even been some studies that point to gender playing a role in addiction.